sybrew/the-seo-framework/readme.txt

 == Frequently Asked Questions ==

-= Is The SEO Framework Free? =
+= Is The SEO Framework free? =

 Absolutely!
 It will stay free as well, without ads or nags!
-This plugin is all-inclusive without upsells.
+This plugin is all-inclusive, without upsells.

 = Is there more? =